Biden doubles down on democracy within the Western Hemisphere after excluding Latin American autocrats from summit - KESQ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Kevin Liptak, Sam Fossum and Allie Malloy contributed to this report.
+CNN’s Kevin Liptak, Allie Malloy and Sam Fossum contributed to this report.

 Comments